-You shouldn’t be sprinting down the road with a long stride in order to propel yourself forward.
-It’s a common mistake for beginners, as this seems like a good way to get going quickly.
-However if your stride it too wide, it causes a bigger shock to your legs and can lead to injury.
+You shouldn't be sprinting down the road with a long stride in order to propel yourself forward.
+It is a common mistake for beginners, as this seems like a good way to get going quickly.
+However if your stride is too wide, it causes a bigger shock to your legs and can lead to injury.
 Keep your stride shorter, and remember to pace yourself.

 Drink more water!